 A single plant can easily produce 40 grams.
 That’s well over the 10-gram decriminalization limit.

 So, if you are growing in this state, it is very important to consider your risks.
 A couple dozen plants could mean a 5-year mandatory minimum (and you’ll probably have an intent to distribute added as well).
 However, a few plants may be a misdemeanor with a fine and the possibility of a year in jail.
+This is based on the laws, and not the typical outcome.

 Medical growing in Maryland